Richard-vinu/Full_Stack_Web-Development/Frontend/javaScript.md

 SLICE() :
 Array’s slice() is used to extract a shallow copy of the elements from array into a new array.
 It will not mutate the array instead it will return a new array.
 This method accepts 2 arguments :
+Used for adding/removing elements from array
+Returns an array of removed elements
+Changes the array
+For adding elements: array.splice (index, number of elements, element) For removing elements: array.splice (index, number of elements) Can only be used for arrays
 startIndex: Zero based index from which to start Extraction
 endIndex: Zero based index before which the extraction should end